The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 The practical implications are significant.
 A career assessment that measures both fluid and crystallized abilities can reveal where your cognitive profile aligns with high-demand roles that reward these midlife advantages.

-Research published in Psychological Science found that metacognitive efficiency — the accuracy of your awareness of your own cognitive performance — peaks between ages 36 and 55.
+Research published in Psychological Science found that metacognitive efficiency, the accuracy of your awareness of your own cognitive performance, peaks between ages 36 and 55.
 You're better at knowing what you know, recognizing when you're uncertain, and calibrating your confidence appropriately.

 This translates directly to better decision-making.
 Professionals with high metacognitive efficiency avoid overconfidence (a common trap for the young) and underconfidence (a common trap for the anxious).
 They know when to ask for help, when to trust their judgment, and when to defer to experts.

 The statistics on mid-career transitions tell a story that contradicts popular assumptions.
-Career change at 40 isn't a crisis — it's increasingly common and increasingly successful.
+Career change at 40 isn't a crisis.
+It's increasingly common and increasingly successful.

 of career changers over 45 report success in their new field